Nalinshankar/maven-demo/README.md

 # Maven Demo

-This repo is for using maven plugind
+This repo is for using maven plugins